 There’s no way to truly tell the story of plantations in the South without acknowledging how these plantations existed and ran.
 The story of the people in the “big house” was only just a part of the narrative.
 At Boone Hall Plantation just outside Charleston, South Carolina, the enslaved people who worked the land are given at least equal billing to those who owned it in the tale of the plantation’s past.

-The Gullah Geechee Story at Boone Hall
+The Gullah Geechee Story

 A slave cabin not far from the main house became the Gullah Theater as Jackie Mickel told the story of the African slaves who lived and worked on the plantation.
 Hair tucked under a turban, long skirt whipping in the wind, she is barefoot in the summer.
 But on the first cold day of the year in South Carolina just before Christmas, she had shoes and a scarf—comforts not likely afforded to her great-great-grandmother who was enslaved only a few miles away.